-In all cases, the most direct reporting mechanism is to contact the Office of Equity and Diversity at 315-228-6161 or file a complaint online: Report to Administration
+In all cases, the most direct reporting mechanism is to contact the Office of Equity and Diversity at 315-228-6161 or file a complaint online: Report to Administration.

-Another option in any case is to file a complaint with Campus Safety at 315-228-7911 or use the anonymous tip form: Report to Campus Safety
+Another option in any case is to file a complaint with the Campus Safety Department at 315-228-7911 or use the anonymous tip form: Report to Campus Safety.